Ade Azeez: AFC Wimbledon

 On 26 June 2014 Azeez signed with League Two side AFC Wimbledon on a free transfer.
 Upon joining the club, Azeez was given the number fourteen shirt ahead of the new season.

 After being an unused substitute in the opening game of the season, Azeez made his Wimbledon debut against Luton Town, where he came on for Matt Tubbs in a 1–0 victory.
 Azeez scored his first Wimbledon goal on 30 August 2014, in a 3–2 defeat against Stevenage, followed up scoring in the next game against Carlisle United.
 Azeez scored two months later on 7 October 2014 against Milton Keynes Dons in a 3–2 victory.
 Two months later on 28 December 2014, Azeez scored twice, in a 4–1 win over Exeter City.
 Azeez then scored, in a 2–1 win over Accrington Stanley on 24 January 2015.
 His seventh goal of the season came on 14 April 2015, in a 1–1 draw against Plymouth Argyle.
 Spending much of the season as an impact substitute, he quickly became popular with the club's fans, with his pace often panicking tiring defenders.

+Azeez was part of the AFC Wimbledon side that won the 2016 League 2 play off final.
+His run winning the injury time penalty that confirmed the result.